 Site: Large forest-property owned by the Clients, as part of the huge forest-area called “Finnskogen” (Finlandian-forests) in Norway.

-Project size: There are built two PAN-cabins based on the same drawings but customized to fit specific to the local site and topography.
-Client considers building two more cabins.
+Project size: There is three PAN-cabins based on the same drawings but customized to fit specific to the local site and topography.
+There is also two service buildings/ technical buildings at the site.

 Cabins size: Cabins are approximately 40 square meters inside, and have a free height inside of 5,4m, free length inside of 8,4m, and a free width inside 3,7m.